Best Picasa Alternative (Replacement Image Editor)

 The interface can also be a bit confusing, as can the layout of the image editing tools and panels.
 For this reason, getting to grips with Darktable can be a bit of a steep learning curve.

-That said, for those on a budget who are looking to avoid paid software, it’s a good choice – and the photo management tools it offers make it a good contender as one of the best Google Picasa alternatives.
+That said, for those on a budget who are looking to avoid paid software, it’s a good choice.
+The photo management tools it offers make it a good contender as one of the best Google Picasa alternatives if you don’t mind missing out on the new AI technologies present in most of the other alternatives.

 Check out our Darktable review to learn more, or hit the button above to download it for free.